bigmistqke/repl/README.md

 ### `Repl.ShikiEditor` Component

-`Repl.ShikiEditor` is a small editor powered by [`shiki`](https://github.com/shikijs/shiki), a syntax highlighting library based on [`TextMate`](https://github.com/microsoft/vscode-textmate) grammar.
+`Repl.ShikiEditor` is a tiny, minimal text editor built on the [`shiki`](https://github.com/shikijs/shiki) syntax highlighting library, which utilizes [`TextMate`](https://github.com/microsoft/vscode-textmate) grammar.
+Internally, it is composed of a standard `<textarea/>` with syntax-highlighted HTML rendered underneath.

-Unlike [`Repl.MonacoEditor`](#replmonacoprovider-and-replmonacoeditor-component), `Repl.ShikiEditor` does not provide type-checking or any type-information.
-It is therefore less suited for a playground, but can be useful for more minimal experiences (articles, documentation, ...).
+In contrast to the [`Repl.MonacoEditor`](#replmonacoprovider-and-replmonacoeditor-component), `Repl.ShikiEditor` lacks type-checking and type-information capabilities, and it does not modify any existing key-bindings.
+As such, it is not ideal for full featured playgrounds, but is well-suited for simpler applications such as articles and documentation.

 **Usage**